cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 Finally, for the Rotary Switches I used two Mini 8-way Rotary Switches, each one driving a single analog GPIO, reducing the required GPIO's even more.
 The idea is pretty simple, and you can [find out more here](https://www.instructables.com/Arduino-Rotary-Switch-One-Analogue-Input/).

 ### The Buttons
 I needed 22 buttons to perform all of the funcitons I planned.
 I sourced them from multiple online vendors with no particular one to mention.
 Most buttons are simple temporary (ON)-OFF switches with the exception of the (ON)-OFF-(ON) toggles.
-For the paddle shifters 3Drap.it supplies heavy duty microswitches that fit snuggly into the housing.
+For the paddle shifters 3Drap.it supplies heavy duty microswitches that fit snuggly into the enclosure.

 ---